Skip to Content

 ip a

-To configure the root credentials of the Management Console it is necessary to open the graphical utility by typing:
+To configure the root credentials for the Management Console, run the graphical setup utility:

 sudo -i oplonsetup

-• Management Address: i.e. the address where the Management interface listens
+• Management Address: the address where the Management interface will listen

-• Root password: used to access the interface
+• Root password: used to log in to the interface

 oplonrestart